Wave-Shape-Tolerant Photonic Quantum Gates

-\textit{Discussion and conclusions.} We showed that CPC-based gates may demonstrate distributivity over the photonic waveshapes, that is, successfully process arbitrary waveshapes keeping them intact, if the waveshapes vary slowly on the timescale of $\sigma$, the noninstantaneous response time of the nonlinearity.
-For mixed states the quite equivalent condition involves the fourth order coherence time: $\mathcal T^{(4)}\gg\sigma$.
+\textit{Discussion and conclusions.} We showed that CPC-based gates can be "waveshape tolerant", that is, successfully process arbitrary waveshapes keeping them intact, if the waveshapes vary slowly on the timescale of $\sigma$, the noninstantaneous response time of the nonlinearity.
+This condition can be reformulated in the form of a constraint on the fourth order coherence given by \refeq{eq:slow-gamma}, or, in the most cases, as an even simpler condition \refeq{eq:coh-time} on the corresponding coherence time, both applicable also to mixed states.
+Importantly, since the pulses cross each other, also temporal offsets are processed correctly if the available propagation length is large enough (see Supplementary for more details on this).

 The smallest $\sigma$ appear for off-resonant nonlinearities such as in fused silica at optical frequencies, in which case it lies in the attosecond range \cite{hofmann15,sommer16}.
 Our simulations indicate that in this situation the gate operation is not impossible, if a strong coherent pump in the TW/cm$^2$ range and pulse durations in the femtosecond range are used, assuming that the waveguide dispersion is managed properly and the frequency channels are well separated.